Contact us today for your Free Quote

 It’s that spooky time of year again, where pumpkins line streets and fancy dress takes centre stage.
 As autumn settles in and the days get shorter, the UK startles to life every 31st October.

 Whether trick or treating, or doing the monster mash, Halloween is a cause for celebration for many of us.
 Unfortunately, as with many celebrations, excessive consumption leads to excess waste.
-This Halloween, consumers will spend over £472 million on Halloween products, in the UK alone.
+In 2023, UK consumers are expected to spend over £1 billion on Halloween products.
 Whether frighteningly fast fashion or perishing pumpkins most items purchased will be thrown away before bonfire night, making Halloween one of the scariest days for our environment.

 That’s why we have created our ultimate guide for a more sustainable Halloween, to help you give people a fright without harming our planet: